Homemade Croutons

 Say goodbye to the stale store-bought croutons that taste like cardboard.
-Homemade croutons are the easiest thing to make and will take your salad recipes to the next level.
-From now on, you can have crunchy croutons right at your fingertips!
+Homemade croutons are one of the easiest things to make and are a great way to use up bread.
+These crunchies will take your salads and soups to the next level.
+From now on, you can have crispy croutons for (almost) free!

 Homemade Croutons Recipe

-I love making a big ol' grilled chicken salad and topping it with a heaping serving of crunchy and flavorful fresh croutons.
-It tastes exactly like something I would order at a mom and pop restaurant, and that just brings a smile to my face.
+I love making a big ol' grilled chicken salad and topping it with a heaping serving of crunchy and flavorful fresh croutons and a drizzle of whatever dressing I have on hand.
+It tastes exactly like something I would order at a mom-and-pop restaurant, and that just brings a smile to my face!

 Why You'll Love this Recipe

-- Make the best croutons in just a few minutes.
+• DIY croutons take just a few minutes.
 While you build your salad, they can bake in the oven!
+(And then they'll be warm!)

-If you have Italian seasoning, you can use that to season the croutons.
+Italian croutons: If you have Italian seasoning, you can use that to season the croutons.
 Homemade pizza seasoning would be good to season these crunchy little bites too!
+You could also throw in some Parmesan cheese for a little bite.

 Type of Bread for Homemade Croutons

-There are many different types of bread you can use to make homemade croutons.
+There are many different types of bread you can use to make homemade croutons!
+Use what you have or try different ones 'til you find a favorite.

-Grab a loaf of your usual sandwich bread at the grocery store, and then use some of that in this recipe.
-You can also use whole wheat bread, rye bread, and even a loaf of french bread from the bakery section.
+• Sandwich bread: Grab a loaf of your usual sandwich bread at the grocery store, and then use some of that in this recipe.
+It can be whole wheat bread, rye bread or white bread.

 You can use both fresh bread and stale bread to make fresh croutons.
 Just make sure to check leftover bread for mold before dicing it into bread cubes and using it in this recipe.